-- submits a remuneration policy proposal to the Shareholders' Meeting pursuant to Art.
-7.4.1 of the Articles of Association, drawn up with the support of the Remuneration and Nomination Committee; - develops the strategy for realising long-term value creation. - approves the Remuneration Report pursuant to Articles 2: 135 and 2: 135a DCC, to be presented at the annual Shareholders' Meeting; - shall prepare any remuneration plans based on stocks or other financial instruments and submits them to the Shareholders' Meeting for approval; - implements the remuneration plans based on shares or other financial instruments, after authorisation from the Shareholders' Meeting.
+- submits a remuneration policy proposal to the General Meeting pursuant to Art.
+7.4.1 of the Articles of Association, drawn up with the support of the Remuneration and Nomination Committee; - develops the strategy for realising long-term value creation; - approves the Remuneration Report pursuant to Articles 2:135 and 2:135a DCC, to be presented at the annual General Meeting; - prepares any remuneration plans based on stocks or other financial instruments and submits them to the General Meeting for approval; - implements the remuneration plans based on shares or other financial instruments, after authorisation from the General Meeting.